crw-riviere/crw-riviere.github.io/_posts/2015-12-21-cqrs-event-sourcing-awesome.md

 ## Conclusion

 Given the advantages of CQRS + ES and its drawbacks, the real benefits comes from knowing when to use it and how to use it.
+If your domain has no need for model reporting and your infrastructure has no desire for eventual consistency then CQRS + ES isn't worth the overhead.
+Although if you can see how your domain would benefit from a guarantee of the application state, how real-time auditing could enhance your business logic and how your infrastructure could thrive with optimized read times from your data store then CQRS + Event Sourcing would be a strong contender for your project.